-This study concluded that both umbilical blood lactate and S100 protein might be used as early predictors in the assessment of hypoxic ischemic encephalopathy caused by strangulation of the intrauterine cord which is very easy, cheap and non-invasive measures.
+This study concluded that both umbilical blood lactate and S100 protein could be used as early predictors in diagnosis of hypoxic ischemic encephalopathy caused by intrauterine cord strangulation which is very easy, cheap and non-invasive measures.

 VI.
 LIMITATIONS

 One of the limitations of the current study could be related to the small sample size as it is being a single-center study.
 Hence, we suggest future larger multicenter studies.